-The flowers of Creeping Charlie are bilaterally symmetrical, funnel shaped, blue or bluish-violet to lavender, growing in opposite clusters of 2 - 3 flowers.
+The flowers of Creeping Charlie are bilaterally symmetrical, funnel-shaped, blue or bluish-violet to lavender, growing in opposite clusters of 2 - 3 flowers.
 It usually flowers in the spring.

 How to Use Creeping Charlie in your Landscape Design

-Glechoma thrives in moist shaded areas, but also tolerates sun very well.
+Glechoma thrives in moist, shaded areas, but also tolerates sun very well.
 It is a common plant in grasslands and wooded areas or wasteland.
 It also thrives in lawns and around buildings, since it survives mowing.
 To aid in preventing its spread, bagging your lawn cuttings will help combat its spread by stolons or by seed.

-Part of the reason for its wide spread is this rhizomatous method of reproduction.
+Part of the reason for its widespread is this rhizomatous method of reproduction.
 It will form dense mats which can take over areas of lawn, and thus can be considered potentially invasive or aggressive weed.

 Culinary and Medicinal Uses for Creeping Charlie

-Creeping Charlie's has a culinary and medicinal uses which was the reason it was brought by the earlier settlers to America.
+Creeping Charlie's has culinary and medicinal uses which were the reason it was brought by the earlier settlers to America.
 The fresh herb can be rinsed and steeped in hot water to create an herbal tea rich in vitamin C. Creeping Charlie was also widely used by the Saxons in brewing beer as flavoring, clarification, and preservative, before the introduction of hops for these purposes; thus the brewing-related names, Alehoof, Tunhoof, and Gill-over-the-ground.

-Creeping Charles has been used in he traditional medicine of Europe going back thousands of years.
+Creeping Charles has been used in the traditional medicine of Europe going back thousands of years.
 Galen, an ancient Greek physician, 300AD, recommended the plant to treat inflammation of the eyes, John Gerard, an English herbalist, recommended the plant to treat tinnitus, as well as a diuretic, astringent, tonic and gentle stimulant.
 Creeping Charlie has been used in the traditional medicine of Europe going back thousands of years.